6 Best Banks for International Travel of 2025

 Learn More

-If you plan on using this service, it’s a good idea to call HSBC before your trip to confirm the amount available to you.
-This way, you’ll know exactly what to expect in case of an emergency.
+If you plan to rely on this feature, contact HSBC before your trip to confirm the amount available to you so there are no surprises in case of an emergency.

 Best Bank for Low-Cost International Wire Transfers